matteo005/Happiness_Project/README.md

 # **Navigating Enkhsanaa's Notebook:**

 ## Questions:
-1. Does higher GDP(Gross Domestic Product) correlate to higher happiness index in countries?
+1. Does higher GDP (Gross Domestic Product) correlate to higher happiness index in countries?
 In order to answer this question following questions were asked and followed up accordingly.
-    1.a How to find out the relationships?
-(Develope hypothesis and test) 1.b Is there even relationship exist between these two variables? (do some tests against hypothesis) 1.c How to tackle problem and what approach should be taken? ( Explore with data, do calculation with associated visualization to answer questions based on data.
+    #1.a) How to find out the relationships?
+(Develop hypothesis and test it using some statistical tests)
+    #1.b) Is there even relationship exist between these two variables? (do some tests against hypothesis)
+    #1.c) How to tackle problem and what approach should be taken? ( Explore with data, do calculation with associated visualization to answer questions based on data.
 Finally, show the result of such a relation relation exist or not exist between GDP and Happiness index)
 ## Data:
 1. Collected data from:
 Kaggle's World Happiness Report 2015-2021 - [Kaggle](https://www.kaggle.com/mathurinache/world-happiness-report-20152021)